 Because the coils are so important in the refrigeration process, they can hinder your AC’s ability to cool your home if they are at all compromised.
 One of the ways this can happen is if they are dirty.
 Refrigerant cannot efficiently do its job if the coils are dirty, and the entire system struggles to get your home to the right temperature as a result.
 We recommend yearly professional maintenance to clean and inspect the coils and prevent this common problem.

 Another potential issue is if the indoor evaporator coil freezes.
 A coil can freeze for a variety of different reasons, including a clogged filter, a slow fan, or low refrigerant.
 What’s important to note is that it’s not enough to simply scrape off the ice.
-This can severely damage the evaporator coil and can harm the air handler if ice melts and leaks into the unit.
+This can severely damage the evaporator coil and can harm the air handler if the ice melts and leaks into the unit.
 Finding the source of the trouble is the best way to correct this issue.

 Call the highly-trained professionals at Buehler Air Conditioning for quality AC repair in Jacksonville.